janacm/days-since-nextjs/README.md

 Then, uncomment `app/api/seed.ts` and hit `http://localhost:3000/api/seed` to seed the database with products.

 Next, copy the `.env.example` file to `.env` and update the values.
-Follow the instructions in the `.env.example` file to set up your GitHub OAuth application.
+In addition to your database and GitHub credentials, make sure to provide the SMTP settings used for sending reminder emails as well as a `CRON_SECRET_KEY` for securing the scheduled job.

 ```bash
 npm i -g vercel